Lab 3: Debugging and Testing

 $2 = <optimized out>

 Note that when gdb shows your program stopped at a line, it's stopped before that line has executed.
 At the end of the sequence shown above, the program is stopped before calling factorial.
-When we try to print f, the debugger reports that it is not (yet) accessible because we have not yet executed the line where it is declared/initialized.
+When we try to print f, it is not accessible because we have not yet executed the line where it is declared/initialized.
+If we next over that line and then print f, we see its value.

 Sometimes you want to step into the code of the function being called.
 To do this, use step instead of next.
 Put another way, next executes the entire next line in the function you're in, while step executes the next line of code, which may be in a different function.

-Use start to restart the program and stop at main(). and then use step once you hit the breakpoint.
+Use start to restart the program and again stop at main(). and then use step from there.

 (gdb) start